patrickpichler/going-minimal/talk.md

 Let's have a look at the OCI image spec.
 It says that file deletion are handled by special whiteout files.
 They are empty files, with the same name as the file to delete, only to be prefixed by `.wh.`.
-In our docker example this means, that the layer created by running the `rm` command will contain a single empty file called in the `etc` folder called `.wh.secret.txt`.
+In our docker example this means, that the layer created by running the `rm` command will contain a single empty file in the `etc` folder called `.wh.secret.txt`.

-We can see all of this in action, by simply exporting our container image by running `docker image save insecure-layer-sample:latest -o image.tar`.
+Let's see all of this in action, by simply exporting our container image by running `docker image save insecure-layer-sample:latest -o image.tar`.
 Next we untar the file.
-The `manifest.json`.
-Tells us, that we need to look at the xxxxx file, as it is the last layer in our image.
+The `manifest.json` tells us, that we need to look at the xxxxx file, as it is the last layer in our image.
 Opening the `xxxxx/layer.tar` file reveals the empty whiteout file under the `etc` folder.

+To head back to our questions, so how can the end user then still see the password?
 Let's check out the second layer and who would have thought, it contains our secret.

 While there certainly are ways of solving this issue in Dockerfiles, namely using secret mounts,